python-discord/sir-lancebot/report.md

 - **FR-03 - Grid Size:**
 The `.md start` command shall accept an optional grid size parameter.

-- **FR-04 - Independent Game Sessions:**
+- **FR-04 - Single Active Game Session:**
-Each game session shall maintain an independent board state.
+The bot shall allow only one active Mathdoku game session at a time.

-- **FR-05 - Hint Message Publication:**
+- **FR-05 - Hint Reaction Availability:**
-After starting a game, the bot publish a hint message and automatically attach a lightbulb emoji reaction to that message.
+After starting a game, the bot shall attach a lightbulb emoji reaction to allow hint requests.

 - **FR-06 - Hint Cooldown Mechanism:**
 There shall be a cooldown period of 180 seconds between consecutive hint requests.

-- **FR-07 - Board Representation:**
+- **FR-07 - Start Parameter Validation:**
-The board shall be internally represented as an indexable matrix structure, accessible by row and column coordinates.
+The `.md start` command shall validate the requested grid size and only accept values between 3 and 9.

-- **FR-08 - Cell Data Model:**
+- **FR-08 - Difficulty Selection:**
-Each cell in the board shall store its row and column coordinates, associated block, current guessed value, and correct solution value.
+The `.md start` command shall accept a difficulty parameter with the values `easy`, `medium` and `hard`.

-- **FR-09 - Board Parsing Validation:**
+- **FR-09 - Board Parsing Robustness:**
-The board parser shall ignore any invalid configuration that violates the mathdoku rules.
+The board parser shall skip board definitions with invalid structure.

-- **FR-10 - Block Data Model:**
+- **FR-10 - Board Availability Check:**
-Each block shall store a unique id, a mathematical operation, and a target result number.
+The game shall only start if at least one board exists for the selected size and difficulty.

 - **FR-11 - Input Request Handling:**
 The game shall prompt the player to provide input moves during gameplay.
 The bot must clearly indicate when user input is expected.

-- **FR-12 - Leave command:**
+- **FR-12 - Session End by Player Input:**
-The game shall provide a command allowing users to leave an active game session.
+The game shall allow the active player to end the current session by sending `end`.

 - **FR-13 - Invalid Input Notification:**
 The bot shall notify the user whenever an invalid input is detected.